-- Database manager: These database managers are responsible for managing the databases of an organization and how staff can retrieve or store data.
+- Database manager: These database managers are responsible for managing an organization’s databases and how staff can retrieve or store data.

-- Database Engineer: Database engineers design, test and deliver databases software and programs to clients’ needs.
+- Database Engineer: Database engineers design, test, and deliver database software and programs to clients’ needs.

 - Cybersecurity analyst: These cybersecurity analysts are responsible to protect information and systems within an organization by reviewing security controls and monitoring for potential threats.